 Our results of operations may vary based on the impact of changes in our industry or the global economy on us or our customers and potential customers.
-Negative conditions in the general economy both in the United States and abroad, including conditions resulting from changes in gross domestic product growth, financial and credit market fluctuations, inflation and efforts to control further inflation, international trade relations, political turmoil, natural catastrophes, warfare, and terrorist attacks on the United States, Europe, the Asia Pacific region, including Japan, or elsewhere, could cause a decrease in business investments by existing or potential customers, including spending on information technology, and negatively affect the growth of our business.
-In particular, we may experience longer sales cycles, reduced contract sizes and generally increased scrutiny on IT spending from existing and potential customers, due in part to the effects of macroeconomic uncertainty.
+Negative conditions in the general economy both in the United States and abroad, including conditions resulting from changes in gross domestic product growth, financial and credit market fluctuations, inflation, international trade relations, political turmoil, natural catastrophes, warfare, and terrorist attacks on the United States, Europe, the Asia Pacific region, including Japan, or elsewhere, could cause a decrease in business investments by existing or potential customers, including spending on information technology, and negatively affect the growth of our business.
 Competitors, many of whom are larger and have greater financial resources than we do, may respond to challenging market conditions by lowering prices in an attempt to attract our customers.
 In addition, the increased pace of consolidation in certain industries may result in reduced overall spending on our offering.
 We cannot predict the timing, strength, or duration of any economic slowdown, instability, or recovery, generally or within any particular industry.